 A loss of control and power, panic, and disorders are defining emotions of trauma.
-Those emotions come flooding back when a victim experiences Post-traumatic Stress Disorder (PTSD).
-Through therapy, victims try to regain that sense of safety and control.
-But these PTSD fears are the very emotions that may be causing victims to seek their own therapy, by controlling their diet to the point that it is harmful to their health.
-A team of researchers led by Rachel Yehuda, PhD, professor at Mount Sinai Medical Center and mental health patient care center director at the James J. Peters Veterans Affairs Medical Center, have found links between PTSD and eating disorders.
+Those emotions come flooding back when a victim experiences post-traumatic stress disorder (PTSD).
+Through therapy, survivors try to regain that sense of safety and control.
+But these PTSD fears are the very emotions that may be causing victims to self-treat or self-medicate by controlling their diet to the point that it is harmful to their health.
+A team of researchers led by Rachel Yehuda, Ph.D., professor at Mount Sinai Medical Center and mental health patient care center director at the James J. Peters Veterans Affairs Medical Center, have found links between PTSD and eating disorders.
 Dr. Yehuda’s research adds to the statistics from previous studies that have seen a link between the two disorders.

-When life is stressful, people often grasp at anything that can make them feel that they have at least some control of their own lives.
-Researchers believe that victims of PTSD are trying to find this control in managing their diet to extremes.
+When life is stressful, people often grasp at anything that can make them feel that they have at least some control over their own lives.
+Researchers believe that trauma survivors are trying to find this control in managing their diet to extremes.
 Eating disorders are about controlling your intake and choices of food.
-During traumatic experiences victims felt a loss of control.
-While meticulous self-management of food might begin as a mechanism for coping with PTSD victims, it may develop into a serious eating disorder.
+During traumatic experiences, survivors often feel a loss of control.
+While meticulous self-management of food might begin as a mechanism for coping with people with PTSD, it may develop into a serious eating disorder.

 From Mental Trauma to Physical Trauma